devchollo/ppchallenge-calculator/README.md

 > Updates and Bug fix
 - [x] Added Clear button for the Log Pad
+- [x] Auto scroll to bottom in the Log Pad feature added
 - [x] Bug fixed for the logpad still showing result without input